CHRT in the News

-In The Media, MI Mental Health, Second Wave Media: CHRT leaders quoted in MI Mental Health Series
+In The Media, MI Mental Health, Second Wave Media: CHRT staff discuss Michigan’s crisis continuum of care with MI Mental Health

 CHRT’s Nailah Henry and Nancy Baum were recently featured in Second Wave Media’s Michigan Mental Health series, which explores the state’s efforts to improve behavioral health services.
 In the article, Nailah and Nancy discuss the importance of a continuum of crisis care—a coordinated system that ensures individuals receive the right mental health services at the right time.
 They emphasize the …